President Joe Biden assails 'Trumpies' in Labor Day battleground pitch in Milwaukee

-MILWAUKEE — President Joe Biden excoriated “MAGA Republicans, the extreme right and Trumpies” on Monday, pitching his Labor Day appeals to union members he hopes will turn out in force for his party in November.
+MILWAUKEE — President Joe Biden excoriated “MAGA Republicans" and the extreme right on Monday, pitching personal Labor Day appeals to swing-state union members who he hopes will turn out in force for his party in November.

 “The middle class built America,” Biden told a workers’ gathering at park grounds in Milwaukee.
 “Everybody knows that.
 But unions built the middle class.”

-Later Monday, he was flying to Pittsburgh for the city’s parade — returning to Pennsylvania for the third time in less than a week and just two days after his predecessor, Donald Trump, staged his own rally in the state.
+Later Monday, he flew to West Mifflin, outside Pittsburgh — returning to Pennsylvania for the third time in less than a week and just two days after his predecessor, Donald Trump, staged his own rally in the state.

 The unofficial start of fall, Labor Day also traditionally starts a political busy season where campaigns scramble to excite voters for Election Day on Nov.
 8. That’s when control of the House and Senate, as well some of the country’s top governorships, will be decided.